-- MM-TRA-12 Intersection 35: Fairmount Avenue & Camino del Rio North (Caltrans) - The required improvement would be to restripe the eastbound approach to provide a second eastbound right-turn lane as an approximately 150-foot pocket lane and increase the traffic signal cycle length from 130 to 150 seconds.
+- MM-TRA-11 Intersection 34: Fairmount Avenue & Mission Gorge Road (City of San Diego) Prior to the issuance of the applicable CSU building permit for, or occupancy of, 10,160 DUEs, CSU/SDSU shall pay the City of San Diego the cost to optimize the traffic signal timing at the Fairmount Avenue/Mission Gorge Road intersection to accommodate the change in traffic demand over the next 19 years plus the addition of project traffic.
+This mitigation would improve operations in the PM peak hour to 54.1 seconds of delay.
+However, CSU does not have jurisdiction over this City of San Diego facility and, therefore, cannot guarantee implementation of this improvement.
+Accordingly, the mitigation is considered infeasible. - MM-TRA-12 Intersection 35: Fairmount Avenue & Camino del Rio North (Caltrans) The required improvement would be to restripe the eastbound approach to provide a second eastbound right-turn lane as an approximately 150-foot pocket lane and increase the traffic signal cycle length from 130 to 150 seconds.
 Signal re-optimization is standard practice with intersection reconfiguration.
 Note that this signal is coordinated with the signal at Fairmount Avenue & Mission Gorge Road.
-Northbound and southbound through volumes are high enough to warrant additional capacity at this intersection, and a road widening to add lanes is recommended in the current Navaio Community Plan (adopted 2015).
+Northbound and southbound through volumes are high enough to warrant additional capacity at this intersection, and a road widening to add lanes is recommended in the current Navajo Community Plan (adopted 2015).
 However, this mitigation is currently considered infeasible due to physical limitations beneath the adjacent bridges serving the I-8 mainline, I-8 ramp, and trolley.
 It also should be noted that the Mission Valley Community Plan Update Final PEIR (May 2019) identified mitigation at this intersection but determined that roadway widening was infeasible due to limited right-of-way.
 The mitigation to add a second eastbound right-turn lane would improve operations to 95.2 and 109.0 seconds of delay in the AM and PM peak hours, respectively.

-To the extent Caltrans seeks to pursue the improvements, CSU will support Caltrans in its effort to obtain the project's proportionate share of funding for the recommended improvements from the Legislature or other available funding sources.
-However, because CSU cannot guarantee that Caltrans will be able to obtain such funds, and for the other reasons noted above relating to physical and regulatory obstacles, the recommended improvements are considered infeasible. - MM-TRA-13 Intersection 41: Ruffin Road & Aero Drive (City of San Diego) Prior to the issuance of the applicable CSU building permit for, or occupancy of, 9,780 DUEs, CSU/SDSU shall optimize the signal timing at the intersection to accommodate the change in traffic demand over the next 19 years plus the addition of project traffic.
+To the extent Caltrans seeks to pursue the improvements, the Draft EIR discusses mitigation measures relative to Caltrans facilities and demonstrates CSU's recognition of its responsibility to feasibly mitigate its fair share of significant project impacts to these facilities (fair-share is 100% as to Intersection 35).
+CSU will assistsupport Caltrans in its effort to obtain the necessary approvalsproject's proportionate share of funding for the recommended improvements from the Legislature or other available funding sources.
+However, because CSU cannot guarantee that Caltrans will approve of and implement the recommended improvements be able to obtain such funds, and for the other reasons noted above relating to physical and regulatory obstacles, the recommended improvements are considered infeasible.

+MM-TRA-13 Intersection 41: Ruffin Road & Aero Drive (City of San Diego) - Prior to the issuance of the applicable CSU building permit for, or occupancy of, 9,780 DUEs, CSU/SDSU shall pay the City of San Diego the cost to optimize the traffic signal timing at the Ruffin Road/Aero Drive intersection to accommodate the change in traffic demand over the next 19 years plus the addition of project traffic.
 This mitigation would improve operations in the PM peak hour to 49.8 seconds of delay.
 However, CSU does not have jurisdiction over this City of San Diego facility and, therefore, cannot guarantee implementation of this improvement.
 Accordingly, the mitigation is considered infeasible.